ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 Further details of these event types and what they log are [documented here](https://github.com/pgaudit/pgaudit/blob/master/README.md#pgauditlog).

-### Enabling pgAudit
+### Enabling pgAudit session logging

-pgAudit is enabled directly in the database.
-No API or CLI access is provided.

-To enable pgAudit, connect as the admin user and call the `set_pgaudit_session_logging` function with the appropriate events.
+To enable pgAudit session logging, connect as the admin user and call the `set_pgaudit_session_logging` function with the appropriate event parameters specified.
+Session logging is enabled directly in the database and no API or CLI access is provided.

 For example, to enable DDL and ROLE you would call:
 ```